Shyoltozero: History

 Shyoltozero was mentioned for the first time in 1453 by the Archbishop of Novgorod.
 Originally it was situated 6 km to the southwest of the present location, by the lake which on older Russian maps is showns as Shyoltozero.
 At some point, the inhabitants moved to where Shyoltozero is now located, while the original site became known as Kodijär’v (Veps for "home lake").

 Before the 1920s, Shyoltozero and neighboring villages formed the Shyoltozero pogost, which was a part of Petrozavodsky Uyezd.
-With the advent of the Soviet state, the pogost became a part of Shyoltozersky District, which was dissolved in 1957 and became a part of Prionezhsky District.
+With the advent of the Soviet state, the pogost became a part of Shyoltozero District, which was dissolved in 1957 and became a part of Prionezhsky District.

 During the post-Soviet era, Shyoltozero functioned as the territorial center of Veps National Volost, which existed in 1994–2004.
 After the volost was dissolved, its inhabited localities became directly subordinated to Prionezhsky District.
-Municipally, they became a part of Shyoltozerskoye Rural Settlement within Prionezhsky Municipal District.
+Municipally, they became a part of Sheltozerskoye Veps Rural Settlement within Prionezhsky Municipal District.